 In a nutshell, because single factors like value or momentum do not always work well all the time, it pays to diversify your factor exposure and adopt a multi-factor strategy.

 How can investors implement factors in their portfolios?

 Alvin recommends three ways for an investor to get factor exposure.
 The easiest – and probably most affordable – way is through a robo-advisor like Syfe.
-Syfe’s Equity100 portfolio provides automatic exposure to three factors: growth, large-cap, and low volatility (more on that below).
+Syfe’s Core Equity100 portfolio provides automatic exposure to three factors: growth, large-cap, and low volatility (more on that below).

 There is no need to analyse factors or decide which factor to tilt towards.
-If you don’t have the time or interest in studying factors, Equity100 is an easy, fuss-free option.
-Moreover, Equity100 comes with absolutely no brokerage fees and no investment minimums.
+If you don’t have the time or interest in studying factors, Core Equity100 is an easy, fuss-free option.
+Moreover, Core Equity100 comes with absolutely no brokerage fees and no investment minimums.

 For investors who prefer a little more control, they can choose to invest in factor ETFs.
 For example, if you believe in the momentum factor, you can choose a momentum factor ETF that tracks the performance of an index measuring the performance of stocks that exhibit relatively higher momentum characteristics.